Across Various Sector

 Those keen on engaging in such a programme may write to firstname.lastname@example.org

 Co-Founder Journalism Mentor

-Thus every year, the program imparted education to deserving students at the same time ensuring that deserving scholarships or instalment based fee payment , either partial or in some cases a 100 per cent fee waiver, be awarded to the student.
+Thus every year, the program imparted education to deserving students, while also ensuring that deserving students received scholarships or instalment based fee payment options ( either partial or in some cases a 100 per cent fee waiver).

 Students unable to pay back were given a voluntary opportunity to bear the cost of any student in the future, whenever they were in a position to financial do so.